sunilkeyal/spring-boot-mongodb/README.md

 docker-compose.yml file can be used to build and manage multiple services in Docker containers.
 It currently has mongodb

 - https://docs.docker.com/compose/reference/overview/
-- docker-compose up -d (-d for detached mode)
+- docker compose up -d (-d for detached mode)
-- docker-compose -f abc-compose.yml up -d (docker-compose.yml is default but another file can be used this way)
+- docker compose -f abc-compose.yml up -d (docker-compose.yml is default but another file can be used this way)
-- docker-compose down (to stop and delete containers)
+- docker compose down (to stop and delete containers)